rileyfletch/rileyfletch/README.md

 ## Hi, I'm Riley 👋
-Interested in software engineering, embedded systems, and machine learning.
+I'm a computer science student pursuing a career in software engineering with interests in web development, embedded systems, and machine learning

 <!---